 courses challenged for credit (noted with CH) including unsuccessful challenges re-registrations (noted with R) and repeated courses suspensions and expulsions graduation with distinction or great distinction.

 6.2.3.1 Methods of Requesting Transcripts

-No partial transcripts are issued, and only you can request a transcript.
-You may request an official transcript using one of the following methods:
+No partial transcripts are issued, and only the student can request their own transcript.
+You may request your official transcript using one of the following methods:

 online request